WCBDD General Election Voting Guide

 If you or your minor child is confined to a hospital after the early voting by mail application deadline, use this form, or contact your local board of elections to request an emergency absentee ballot.

-Voters can utilize early in-person voting at the Warren County Board of Elections from October 8 until November 3.
+Voters can utilize early in-person voting at the Warren County Board of Elections.
 Voters must show an unexpired photo ID.

 If utilizing curbside voting before election day, voters must request arrangements prior to arrival.